difo23/hooks-app/README.md

 * 4 or more users like is : 'Pancho, Pedro and 2 others like this!'

 To use useState and useEffect hooks for solution.

-# Simple LoginApp with useContext hooks.
+## Day 3/10: Simple LoginApp with useContext hooks.

 ## Notes: